Home > Business > Training > Gamification in training: myths and realities

 Gamification in ORSYS training

-For example: use the Timeline card game as a source of inspiration to create a project management game based on the order of priority of actions to be implemented.
+For example: use the Timeline card game as a source of inspiration to create a project management game based on the order of priority of the actions to be implemented.

 • A progress bar on the training support